 Here are other things to keep in mind when pulling together the body of any press release:

-The quote: Most press release include a quote by the most relevant spokesperson for the topic of the release.
-The quote provides space to add some color commentary (going a bit beyond the factual basis of the rest of the release) and can also be pulled directly from the release by journalists to use in articles.
+- The quote: Most press release include a quote by the most relevant spokesperson for the topic of the release.
+The quote provides space to add some colour commentary and can also be pulled directly from the release by journalists to use in articles.